uQr/cordova-docs/articles/performance/cost-cordova.md

  </tr>
 </table>

-If you’re struggling with this, see what code is running when you resume your app and if you can move that activity to another place.
+If you're experiencing these issues, see what code is running when you resume your app and if you can move that activity to another place.

-# <a id="memory"></a>The memory cost
+## <a id="memory"></a>The memory cost

-You shouldn’t be surprised to find out that Cordova apps have a higher memory footprint than their native counterparts.
-Hosting essentially a browser inside your app is not cheap.
-This can be significant on low-end phones.
-Android and iOS don't have hard numbers for allowable memory consumption, with each device and platform providing different usage allowances and those allowances change based on how much memory the device has and how much is in use at the time.
+Cordova apps have a higher memory footprint than their native counterparts.
+Hosting what is essentially a browser inside of your app is not inexpensive.
+This can be a significant issue on low-end phones.

+Android and iOS don't have hard numbers for allowable memory consumption.
+Each device and platform provides different usage allowances, and those allowances change based on how much memory the device has, and how much is in use at any given time.
 Windows Phone has some hard limits, ranging from 150MB to 825MB.

-For a benchmark though, here is the memory usage we recorded for "Hello World" apps across the three platforms.
-For the browser, we navigated to about:blank.
+For a benchmark, here is the memory usage we recorded for "Hello World" apps across the three platforms.
+For the browser, we navigated to *about:blank*.

 <table>
 <tbody><tr>